GWeindel/hmp/README.md

 n_trials = 50 #Number of trials to simulate

-##### Here we define the sources of the brain activity (bump) for each trial
+##### Here we define the sources of the brain activity (event) for each trial
-frequency = 10.#Frequency of the bump defining its duration, half-sine of 10Hz = 50ms
+frequency = 10.#Frequency of the event defining its duration, half-sine of 10Hz = 50ms
-amplitude = .3e-6 #Amplitude of the bump in Volt, defining signal to noise ratio shape = 2 #shape of the gamma distribution means = np.array([60, 150, 200, 100, 80])/shape #Mean duration of the stages in ms names = ['bankssts-rh','posteriorcingulate-lh','parahippocampal-lh',\
+amplitude = .5e-6 #Amplitude of the event in Volt, defining signal to noise ratio shape = 2 #shape of the gamma distribution means = np.array([60, 150, 200, 100, 80])/shape #Mean duration of the stages in ms names = ['bankssts-rh','posteriorcingulate-lh','parahippocampal-lh',\